|Major Groups > Boletes > "Boletus" | Red-Capped, Blue Staining > Boletus pallidoroseus|

 by Michael Kuo

-Like a cross between Boletus bicolor and Boletus pseudosensibilis, this fairly recently described species features pink colors, blue bruising, and a green reaction to ammonia.
-Bolete expert Ernst Both (1998) originally described Boletus pallidoroseus from New York, but it has since been collected in North Carolina and West Virginia, according to Bessette and collaborators (2000)--and the illustrated collection, an apparent match, was made in Illinois.
+Like a cross between Boletus bicolor and Boletus pseudosensibilis, this fairly recently described species features pink colors, blue bruising, and a cap that flashes green with a drop of ammonia.
+The late Ernst Both originally described Boletus pallidoroseus from New York (1998), but the species has since been fairly widely documented east of the Great Plains.

-Ecology: Mycorrhizal with hardwoods--perhaps exclusively with oaks; growing alone, scattered, or gregariously; summer and fall; known from New York, West Virginia, North Carolina, and Illinois.
+Ecology: Mycorrhizal with hardwoods (perhaps exclusively with oaks); growing alone, scattered, or gregariously; summer and fall; probably widely distributed east of the Rocky Mountains.
+The illustrated and described collections are from Illinois.

-Cap: 6-17 cm; convex, becoming broadly convex or almost flat; dry; smooth or finely velvety in places; rose pink when young, fading to pinkish tan.
+Cap: 5-15 cm; convex, becoming broadly convex or almost flat; dry; bald or, when young, very finely velvety; rose pink when young, but quickly fading to pinkish tan.

-Pore Surface: Yellow, becoming olive yellow; bruising blue; pores circular, 1-2 per mm; tubes shallow, under 1 cm deep.
+Pore Surface: Yellow at first, becoming olive yellow; bruising blue promptly, then slowly brown; pores circular to angular, 1-3 per mm; tubes shallow, to 10 mm deep.

-Stem: 5-8 cm long; 2-3 cm thick; more or less equal; not reticulate, or faintly so at the apex; fairly smooth; yellowish above; rose pink below (remaining so when the cap fades); bruising blue, then slowly brownish; basal mycelium whitish.
+Stem: 4-7 cm long; 2-3 cm thick; more or less equal, with a tapered base; not reticulate, or faintly so at the apex; fairly bald; yellowish above; rose pink to deep pinkish red below, becoming pinkish tan; often bruising blue, then slowly brownish; basal mycelium whitish to pale yellow.

-Flesh: White to yellowish in the cap; yellow in the stem; bluing in places when sliced.
+Flesh: White to yellowish in the cap; yellow in the stem; bluing above the tubes and in the stem when sliced.

-Odor and Taste: Odor like beef bouillon; taste mild.
+Odor and Taste: Odor like beef bouillon; taste not distinctive.

-Chemical Reactions: Ammonia flashing green to blue-green on cap surface; yellow to orangish on flesh.
-KOH rusty brown to orangish on cap surface; yellow to orangish on flesh.
-Iron salts negative on cap surface; negative on flesh.
+Chemical Reactions: Ammonia flashing blue to green or blue-green on cap surface, then resolving to gray; orangish on flesh.
+KOH reddish to yellowish orange on cap surface; orangish on flesh.
+Iron salts olive to gray or negative on cap surface; gray or negative on flesh.

 Spore Print: Olive brown.

-Microscopic Features: Spores 9-12 x 3.5-5.5 µ; smooth; subfusiform; yellow in KOH.
-Hymenial cystidia fusoid-ventricose to fusoid or subclavate; yellow in KOH; to about
+Microscopic Features: Spores 9-12 x 3.5-4.5 µ; subfusiform; smooth; yellowish to yellow in KOH.
+Hymenial cystidia fusoid-ventricose to fusoid or subclavate; golden in KOH; to about

 Cite this page as: